 Evaluation of Student Learning.
 Using index cards, the students will create a Who am I card for each of the twelve heroes.
 They must follow the format provided by the teacher.
 (See attached packet) The students will find a partner and read each other the Who am I cards.
 The students will try to guess who the hero is from their partner's cards.
 The students will keep track of how well they did giving the teacher a self evaluation, which is also in the attached packet.

 Day Five: (Primary Source Lesson)

 The teacher will prepare six primary source documents, placing them on chart paper hanging them around the room.
 Each chart paper will need to be numbered 1-6.
 The teacher will put the students in groups of seven.
 The students will be given post- it notes to write on.
 The teacher will ask each student in the group to choose one of their Who am I cards.
 Each student will need to choose a different card.
 For example: There are seven students and seven primary source documents.
 Each student will have a different card.
 The group will have one Who Am I for each primary source document.
 The student chooses the card that connects with the primary source documents located in the room.
 The students will need time to share and discuss who they are choosing.
 The students will need time to look at the primary source documents and figure out who goes with each document.
 After the students (groups) have chosen their cards the teacher will allow each group to share aloud the Who am I cards.
-Each group will have post-it notes available.
+Each group will have Post-it® Note-sized templates available.

 - The student reads the card.

 - The teacher gives the group 1 minute to figure out who it is and what primary source document it goes with.

 - The students will write who they think it is on the Post-it® Note-sized template.